eea/eea.relations/README.txt

   * pydot
   * eea.facetednavigation
   * collective.js.jqueryui normally installed by eea.facetednavigation.
 Make sure
-    the you are using the proper version for your plone installation and that the following effects are enabled::
+    that you are using the proper version for your plone installation and that the following effects are enabled::

       1. transfer